Language

 CAPITALIZATION

-• He earned a bachelor’s degree in English.
+- She earned a bachelor’s degree in electrical engineering.

 INITIALIZATION